jcftang/jcftang.github.com/source/_posts/2011-10-21-setting-up-my-work-macbook-air.markdown

 ---

-Everytime when I install, reinstall or setup a mac desktop or laptop I always tend to install the same set of software that I was.
+Everytime when I install, reinstall or setup a mac desktop or laptop I always tend to install the same set of software that I was using.
 As time goes on I change what I like to install and what to use.
 So I've been keeping notes and logs of that I usually install first.